ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

 b)An arithmetic expression using integers, addition, and multiplication, such as 2*3+8.

+???
+Don't understand what I'm suppose to do here..

 8. ☼ Write a utility function that takes a URL as its argument, and returns the contents of the URL, with all HTML markup removed.
 Use from urllib import request and then  request.urlopen('http://nltk.org/').read().decode('utf8') to access the contents of the URL.

 9. ☼ Save some text into a file corpus.txt.
 Define a function load(f) that reads from the file named in its sole argument, and returns a string containing the text of the file.